CSS Properties

 border-block-color: teal;

-is a required property when using border-block
+}The border-block-style is a required property when using border-block

 border-block-end-color